KAI KF-21 Boramae: Philippines

-On 16 August 2022, Philippine Air Force (PAF) spokesperson Col. Maynard Mariano confirmed that the South Korean-made KF-21 "Boramae" is being considered as a potential contender for the PAF's future multi-role fighter (MRF) project.
+On 16 August 2022, Philippine Air Force (PAF) spokesperson Col. Maynard Mariano confirmed that the KF-21 is being considered as a potential contender for the PAF's future multi-role fighter (MRF) project.
 In a message to the Philippine News Agency (PNA), he noted that the KF-21, which is "stealthier than any fourth-generation fighter," is a "possibility given that the MRF project has not been funded yet" and the aircraft is still undergoing development and flight testing.

 In 2024, the Philippines announced its interest to purchase 40 jet fighters.
-The Gripen E/F and the F-16 Block 70/72 were pre-selected and South Korea joined the bid in September 2024 with 10 KF-21 Block I with deliveries ahead of ROK Air Force, 12 FA-50 Block 20 (Block 70), and upgrade of 12 existing FA-50PH to Block 20 (Block 70) standard.
+The Gripen E/F and the F-16 Block 70/72 were pre-selected and South Korea joined the bid in September 2024 with 10 KF-21 Block I with deliveries ahead of ROK Air Force, 12 FA-50 Block 20 (Block 70), and upgrade of 11 existing FA-50PH to Block 20 (Block 70) standard.

+On 1 December 2025, The Philippine Star reported that KAI was in talks with the Department of National Defense and the PAF regarding a possible acquisition of KF-21.
+The report noted that the discussions also included the potential establishment of a maintenance, repair and overhaul (MRO) facility in the Philippines if a sufficient number of aircraft were procured.

+In June 2026, Global Economic News reported that South Korea and Korea Aerospace Industries (KAI) were in final negotiations with the Philippine Air Force for the possible acquisition of up to 20 KF‑21 Boramae fighters, supported by a financing package in which 70% of the project—valued at roughly ₩3 trillion—would be covered through KEXIM loans; the report also noted that the proposal includes establishing a joint MRO facility at Clark Air Base and leverages the Philippines’ existing FA‑50PH fleet, which analysts say creates a strong “lock‑in” effect toward adopting the KF‑21.

 Poland

 In July 2022, the Polish Armaments Agency said it is closely watching the development of the KF-21 Boramae, potentially paving a way for the purchase of the future Block 2 version of the fighter jet for the Polish Air Force.
-Polish defense company Polska Grupa Zbrojeniowa (PGZ) is reportedly keen to join South Korea's KF-21 fighter program, with a letter of intent expected to be issued soon, according to South Korean broadcaster MBC.
+Polish defense company Polska Grupa Zbrojeniowa (PGZ) is reportedly keen to join the KF-21 fighter program, with a letter of intent expected to be issued soon, according to South Korean broadcaster MBC.

 In June 2025, a delegation from the Polish Air Force visited South Korea to inspect the production facilities of the FA-50 light combat aircraft.
 During the visit, the delegation also evaluated the KF-21 Boramae.
-Brigadier General Ireneusz Nowak, Inspector of the Polish Air Force, conducted a demonstration flight in the KF-21, as confirmed by Korea Aerospace Industries (KAI).
+Brigadier General Ireneusz Nowak, Inspector of the Polish Air Force, conducted a demonstration flight in the KF-21, as confirmed by KAI.
 The KF-21 is currently being offered to the Polish Air Force, which has expressed interest in acquiring an additional 32 multirole fighters to strengthen its combat capabilities.